Last updated on April 3rd, 2023 at 02:22 pm

-Black and yellow stripes on insects often indicate one of two things.
-Either the insect is equipped with a toxic bite or sting or it will taste particularly unpleasant when consumed by predators.
+Black and yellow stripes on bees indicate one of two things to potential predators.
+Either it’s equipped with a toxic bite or sting or it tastes particularly unpleasant when consumed.

-While not all bees are black and yellow there are several species that display black and yellow stripes to warn potential predators.
+Not all bees are black and yellow several species display stripes to warn potential predators.

 Some small flies and wasps will mimic the black and yellow stripes across their abdomen to give the illusion of danger to potential threats.

-Bees display black and yellow stripes as a natural evolution.
-Honeybees are well aware that their sting is the last form of defence and stripes are a much better preventative measure.
+A black bee with yellow stripes is a natural evolution.
+Honeybees know that their sting is the last form of defence and stripes are a much better measure to ward away bee predators.

-Bee and insect predators will quickly learn the hard way that black and yellow stripes often mean a meal is not worth the effort or pain involved.
+These animals will quickly learn the hard way that a black and yellow striped bee often means a meal is not worth the effort or pain involved.

 This simple evolutionary trait has meant that honey bees are much safer while gathering resources like pollen and nectar.

-Do all bees have black and yellow stripes?
+Do all bees have Yellow & Black stripes?

 This is primarily due to the drones that the Queen bee chooses to mate with.
 The brood produced by the queen after her mating flight will show the characteristics of the drones she has mated with.